 “Impressive.
 Most Impressive”

 “I find your lack of faith disturbing”

-“Apology Accepted Captain Needa”
+“Apology Accepted, Captain Needa”

 I’m kidding about the last one, but regardless, when I think of villains, Darth Vader is the first one that comes to mind.
-And even though he ultimately redeems himself at the end, this is one evil asshole who kills people with the greatest signature move of all time.
+And even though he ultimately redeems himself at the end, this is one evil dude who destroys people with the greatest signature move of all time.
 But the voice truly makes him not only the most memorable bad guy, but one of the most memorable characters in any medium period.
 Even though you never see his face till the very end, you could always feel what his emotions were behind that mask because of that cool ass voice.
 His breathing will be iconic till the end of time.
 Darth Vader is the only choice for #1.
 His mask is a symbol for evildoers everywhere.